WHAT IS QCE?

 QCE aims to provide a conference like no other and hopes to make it a milestone of all delegates' undergraduate careers.

-If you have any questions, please do not hesitate to contact our conference chair Esther, at firstname.lastname@example.org.
+If you have any questions, please do not hesitate to contact our conference chair Emma, at firstname.lastname@example.org.